ipsusu/ipsuShade/README.md

 3. For the rendering API step, select `Microsoft DirectX 10/11/12`.

-4. When it asks you to select effect packages to install, you <b>must</b> click the `Uncheck All` in the top right of the window.
+4. When it asks you to select effect packages to install, you <b>must</b> click the `Uncheck All` in the top right of the window before clicking `Next`.
     - We don't want to install any additional shaders at this point as it may cause a conflict with the ones included with my IpsuShade package.
     - But, if we simply `Skip` this step, it doesn't create the links we need in ReShade to automatically detect the shader files in IpsuShade.
 (So, don't do that!)